-For blowing stills associated with petroleum refineries, USEPA (1985) cites an uncontrolled emission factor for VOC emissions of 30 kg/Mg of asphalt, stating that emissions may be controlled to negligible levels by vapour scrubbing, incineration or both.
+For blowing stills associated with petroleum refineries, USEPA (1985) cites an uncontrolled emission factor for VOC emissions of 30 kg/Mg of bitumen, stating that emissions may be controlled to negligible levels by vapour scrubbing, incineration or both.
 No quality factor is given.

 Paints, inks and glues manufacturing